xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.7.0.6 =
+= 1.7.0.7 =
-Version 1.7.0.6 is a general bugfix release for all users
+Version 1.7.0.6 is a minor bugfix release for users running PHP version 5.3

 == Plugin Support ==